kpopcandy/kpopcandy.github.io/README.md

-# babyshopr.github.io
+# Kpop Candy
-> BabyShopR landing page
+> Kpop Candy landing page and other web assets